Dseelis/Arcane-CSD-/README.md

+I have not forgotten for modpack, I plan to release mod updates and fix the error where I forgot to update the version of fabric loader

 # Welcome to our mod pack!
 - In this modpack you have a unique opportunity to become a powerful mage, skillful engineer or even both!
 Explore an incredible world full of new opportunities and adventures.